 JWST ETC Backgrounds

-The JWST ETC incorporates the JWST backgrounds in the calculation of signal to noise for a specified exposure time.
+The JWST ETC incorporates the JWST backgrounds in the calculation of signal-to-noise ratio for a specified exposure time.
 JWST backgrounds vary with position on the sky and time of the year.
 The user may use a dated or dateless background option for a given celestial position.

 Video Tutorial: ETC Backgrounds

 Backgrounds in the JWST Exposure Time Calculator (ETC) are obtained using the Backgrounds Model Generator (BMG), and account for the various components that contribute to the JWST background.
-This includes the in-field components from the zodiacal cloud and the Milky Way, out-of-field stray light, and thermal self-emission from the telescope (which dominates the background at wavelengths >15 μm).
+This includes the in-field components from the zodiacal cloud and the Milky Way, out-of-field stray light, thermal self-emission from the telescope (which dominates the background at wavelengths >15 μm), and dark current.

 The JWST ETC calculates backgrounds for a given celestial position.
 The J2000 RA and Dec for the position in the sky can be provided in either of the following formats: "hh mm ss.s ±dd mm ss.s" or "hh:mm:ss.s ±dd:mm:ss".

-JWST ETC Reports provide the "Input Background Surface Brightness" (in MJy/steradian), as well as the "Total Background Flux in Extraction Aperture" and "Total Sky Background Flux in Extraction Aperture" (both in units of e–/s).
-The "Total Sky Background Flux in Extraction Aperture" can also be seen graphically in the ApBackground tab in the Plots pane (see JWST ETC Images and Plots).
+JWST ETC Reports provide the "Input Background Surface Brightness" (in MJy/steradian), as well as the "Total Flux in Background Aperture" and "Total Sky Background Flux in Background Aperture" (both in units of e/s).
+The "Total Sky Background Flux in Background Aperture" can also be seen graphically in the ApBackground tab in the Plots pane (see JWST ETC Images and Plots).
 The computed background spectrum can be downloaded as a FITS table as described in the JWST ETC Downloads article.

 The JWST ETC can be used to check whether the observations will be background limited, and whether the background-limited special requirement should be specified in the JWST Astronomers Proposal Tool (APT).
 The procedure to determine whether the observations are background-limited is described in the article on JWST Background-Limited Observations.